 Written by Remigio Del Grosso, Giorgio Ferroni, Ugo Liberatore, Giorgio Stegani

 from Flemish Stories by Peter Van Weigen (possibly apocryphal)

 Produced by Giampaolo Bigazzi

 Directed by Giorgio Ferroni

-2016 is shaping up as a banner year for horror Blu-rays; I only wish that this year’s political horrors and violence could be confined to harmless vintage movie offerings.
-Savant is crazy about early Euro-horror, and the English-language version of the ground-zero gothic Barbara Steele offering The Horrible Dr. Hichcock will be here come September.
+2016 is shaping up as a banner year for horror Blu-rays; I only wish that this year’s violent political horrors could be confined to harmless vintage movie offerings.
+Savant is crazy about early Euro-horror, and the English-language version of the ground-zero gothic Barbara Steele offering The Horrible Dr. Hichcock will arrive come September.
 But an appetizer is here now, in fanatic-friendly multiple versions.

 Twelve years ago Mondo Macabro made one of its debut releases a Region 1 DVD of this title.
 Before DVD all we had been able to see of Mill of the Stone Women were faded, flat VHS transfers of a cut-up and badly dubbed version.
 Of the people I knew who had actually seen it, none could remember it clearly except to say that the original Technicolor was stunning.
 Now it looks even better, in Blu-ray.